GeotrekCE/Geotrek-admin/docs/contribute/translating.rst

 ----------------------------------------------------------

 Weblate send new translations to `translations` branch in Github, dedicated to translations.
-When new translations chains are validated, manager has to send the manually to Github.
+When new translations chains are validated, manager has to send them manually to Github.

 For each release, `translations` branch must be merged into master before building the release.